pixie-io/pixie/src/stirling/README.md

 You can then deploy a development version based on your local changes using `skaffold`:
 `skaffold run -p opt -f skaffold/skaffold_vizier.yaml`

+## FAQ

+### Why do some of my records have exactly the same latency?

+Rarely, a few successive records may have the exactly-same latency value.
+That is because theose records, despite being separated into multiple req/resp pairs, were actually sent in batch by syscalls.
+Stirling captures data from those syscalls, and cannot assign different timestamps to those messages.
+As a result, records have the exactly-same latency.

+This is an expected behavior, and a result of Stirling's use of eBPF kprobes.